In Adelaide you’ll find unique boutiques, sprawling shopping malls and gorgeous heritage arcades - it's a shopper's delight.

 BY SAM SMITH

 No matter which way you look at it, Adelaide is a shopper’s delight.
-In the city and surrounding suburbs you’ll find delightful department stores, a wonderland of unique boutiques, sprawling shopping malls and gorgeous heritage arcades.
+In the city and surrounding suburbs you’ll find department stores, unique boutiques, sprawling shopping malls and gorgeous heritage arcades.

 No surprises here; Rundle Mall is our first port of call.
-With over 700 retailers in one convenient pedestrian-friendly strip, it’s Adelaide’s busiest, most popular shopping destination.
-The mall is looking slicker than ever after recently receiving a makeover and multiple new stores.
+With more than 700 retailers in one convenient pedestrian-friendly strip, it’s Adelaide’s busiest, most popular shopping destination.
+The mall is looking slicker than ever after a makeover and multiple new stores.
 Strolling down the wide, open-plan mall you’ll find popular department stores, supermarkets, a whopping 15 arcades, as well as boutiques and cafés.
 Many buildings date back to the nineteenth century and feature wonderfully restored Victorian stone work.

 Adelaide Arcade, with its iron and glass roof, intricately tiled floors, high arched ceilings and ornate decorations feels unchanged from its late nineteenth century origins.
 There’s a gentle, reflective ambience here among the balcony level businesses and little shops that are small in size but big in character.
 It’s perfect for a quiet coffee.